vaginessa/dns-wiki/FAQ.md

 <a name="FAQ25"></a>
 **(25) Can you help me with rooting my device?**

-There are already enough [guides](http://www.androidcentral.com/root) to help you to root your device.
+> There are already enough [guides](http://www.androidcentral.com/root) to help you to root your device.
 Use your favorite search engine to find one.

 <a name="FAQ26"></a>
 **(26) Does AFWall+ need a lot of battery/memory?**

-Not really.
-Usually around 11 - 16 MB (non shared memory), dependent which configuration you use.
+> Not really.
+Usually around _11 - 16 MB_ (non shared memory), dependent which configuration you use.

 <a name="FAQ27"></a>
 **(27) How safe is AFWall+?**

-Nothing is really safe, see the [limitations](https://github.com/ukanth/afwall#limitations) in the README.md for more details, but it's better to install a Firewall and control the incoming/outgoing packages than have nothing installed.
-The app can crash sometimes, feel free to submit a error log report via eMail or on our Github Issue tracker.
+> Nothing is really safe, see the [limitations](https://github.com/ukanth/afwall#limitations) in the README.md for more details, but it's better to install a Firewall and control the incoming/outgoing packages than have nothing installed.
+The app can crash sometimes, feel free to submit a error log report via eMail or on our GitHub Issue tracker.

 <a name="FAQ28"></a>
 **(28) How can I make a logcat?**

-Please take a deeper look at our [[Howto report a bug|HOWTO Report Bug]] page for additional details.
+> Please take a deeper look at our [[Howto report a bug|HOWTO Report Bug]] page for additional details.

 <a name="FAQ29"></a>
 **(29) Will there be iOS or Windows Phone versions?**

-No, because it's too difficult to implement something like AFWall+ on these OS's, because they are not open source.
+> No, because it's too difficult to implement something like AFWall+ on these OS's, because they are not open source.

 <a name="FAQ30"></a>
 **(30) Does AFWall+ work with SELinux (Fort Knox)?**

-Should be without any bigger problem.
+> Should be without any bigger problem.

 <a name="FAQ31"></a>
 **(31) Can AFWall+ be detected by other applications?**

-Yes, but it should be no security problem as long as the rules not get touched.
+> Yes, but it should be no security problem as long as the rules not get touched.

 <a name="FAQ32"></a>
-**(32) Do I need to have the Play store/services installed for the donate version?**
+**(32) Do I need to have the Google Play Store installed for the donate version?**

-Fast answer, no!
+> Fast answer, no!
+There is no hidden license check.

 <a name="FAQ33"></a>
 **(33) Why was my issue closed?**

-Things like *It doesn't work* or *it crashes* is insufficient.
+> Things like ***It doesn't work* or *it crashes* is insufficient**.
 So, please describe the exact steps to reproduce the problem and always provide a logcat.
-More info always means that we can better help.
+More info always means that we can better help you.

 <a name="FAQ34"></a>
 **(34) What happens if I make AFWall+ device administrator?**

-This ensures that other applications cannot uninstall AFWall+ without your knowledge.
+> This ensures that other applications cannot uninstall AFWall+ without your knowledge.

 <a name="FAQ35"></a>
 **(35) Why the Kernel need an internet connection all the time?**

-The kernel does not communicate directly, it only pass packet information (for the interfaces eg. uid0) from some applications.
+> The kernel does not communicate directly, it only pass packet information (for the interfaces eg. uid0) from some applications.

 Feature related
 ---------------